Man, 59, murdered in Montreal North building; 37-year-old arrested after all-day barricade

 The man was killed with "a sharp object or a blunt object," she said -- the details weren't clear, but it wasn't a gunshot wound.

-The police response to take the younger man into custody closed a stretch of road Thursday and took hours to unfold, while police gave few details of what was happening.
+The police effort to take the younger man into custody closed a stretch of road Thursday and took hours to unfold, while police gave few details of what was happening.

-Pie-IX blvd. is currently closed between Charleroi street and Henri-Bourassa blvd. due to a police operation where they found an injured man laying in a hallway of a building. @CTVMontreal pic.twitter.com/H0iBp4vhqC— Cosmo Santamaria (@cosmoCTV) February 11, 2021

 After arriving in the early-morning hours, around 3:40, police closed part of Pie-IX Blvd. northbound and the building was reportedly evacuated.